 For their part, employees are obligated to use the PPE they’re given and participate in any training they’re offered on proper usage and upkeep of it.
 Employees are also expected to be proactive and let their supervisors know if PPE isn’t working properly or needs to be fixed or replaced.

-In workplaces where it’s not possible to eliminate certain hazards, PPE has a vital role in keeping workers safe and free from harm.
+In workplaces where it’s not possible to eliminate certain hazards, PPE has a vital role in reducing hazards to workers.

 OSHA standards apply to many types of PPE.
 Successful usage of PPE is a joint partnership of employer and employee: the employer often needs to determine what’s needed and provide it while the employee needs to use it.
 Employers and employees with questions about types of PPE can turn to OSHA for guidance.